Why Vaping Is Harmful for Kids and Teens

-According to the Centers for Disease Control and Prevention (CDC), approximately one-third of high school students in 2019 vaped, and 11% vaped more than 20 days in a month.
-Although marketed as a safe alternative to smoking cigarettes, youth who vape are more likely to start smoking cigarettes.
-Nicotine was found in 99% of the vape products sold in one CDC study, including products that claimed to have no nicotine.
+According to the Centers for Disease and Prevention (CDC), approximately 6% of middle and high school students vaped in 2024, and one-fourth vaped every day.
+Although marketed as a safe or less harmful alternative to smoking, youth who vape are more likely to start smoking cigarettes or other nicotine products.
+Vapes have high concentration of nicotine, a highly addictive substance that can hurt the growing brains of children and teenagers.

 The brains of adolescents continue to develop until about age 25 and nicotine can have harmful effects on abilities to learn, control impulse and attention.
-Vaping aerosols also include dangerous chemicals, such as heavy metals, cancer-causing chemicals, and ultrafine particles that can be inhaled deep into the lungs.
+Vaping aerosols also include dangerous chemicals, such as heavy metals, cancer-causing chemicals, and ultrafine particles that can be inhaled deep into the lungs, causing permanent damage.
+Vaping can also lead to heart problems.
+It can make stress, sadness, and worry worse.
 Scientists continue to study the long-term impacts of vaping.
-Youth vaping has also been linked with worse outcomes of COVID-19 infection.
+The best choice is to stay away from vapes to protect your body, your brain, and your future.

 Find resources that can help you or someone you know need help to stop vaping: